Got a question not found here? Ask away!

 Q: I'M NOT A PRODUCER - HOW DO I JOIN A TEAM

 A: Find a 168 producer and ask!
-The first place to go is to the Facebook Group..
-You can post messages to the group about your availability and your location, and producers may contact you privately.
 168 often provides in-person and online mixers where you can meet people who have production needs.
 Very few teams will refuse your excellent, free help.
-You can also come to our live/online events in L.A. or Georgia.
+You can also come to our live events in L.A. or Georgia.
+Get on the mailing list to be informed.

 Q: THERE'S NOBODY NEAR ME DOING A FILM AND I WANT TO BE INVOLVED.
 NOW WHAT?

 A: You can always travel to where someone is doing one, but is this your call to start a team and do a film?
-With your entry, you have access to hours of training on visual storytelling and production techniques.
+After signing up, you have access to hours of training on visual storytelling and production techniques.
 Then find someone who can write, someone with a camera and someone else with an editing rig, pray and see what direction God will send you.
 It can be life changing!

 Q: CAN I VOLUNTEER FOR 168?